ShadyHippo/ProBlue/README.md

 **Wire a Pro Controller to a PC and have it pair, reconnect, and work — no GUI dialogs, no agents, no hacks.
 The way the Switch does it.**

-ProBlue is two small patches, one to **BlueZ** (the Linux Bluetooth stack) and one to the kernel's **`hid-nintendo`** driver, that together make the Nintendo Switch Pro Controller a fully first-class citizen on Linux: plug it into USB, it pairs itself (or re-pairs/reconnects if it was already known), and from then on you just press a button and it connects — with or without any Bluetooth UI open.
+ProBlue is a single patch to **BlueZ** (the Linux Bluetooth stack) that makes the Nintendo Switch Pro Controller a fully first-class citizen on Linux: plug it into USB, it pairs itself (or re-pairs/reconnects if it was already known), and from then on you just press a button and it connects — with or without any Bluetooth UI open.

 ---